-The Table \ref{tab:comparision_of_rnn_variants} shows the performance comparison of all the models on SDSEG dataset.
-Firstly, the LSTM yields a stable baseline F-Score of 95.29\% on development and 94.32\% on the test set.
-The BiLSTM model provides better results than LSTM in both development and test sets due to the bidirectional learning states.
-However, the BiLSTM-CRF is superior over both baselines of LSTM and BiLSTM, respectively, which shows that CRF is dominant over softmax classifier.
-Moreover, the addition of character-level features in the BiLSTM-CRF model surpasses three baselines.
-However, BiLSTM-CRF with bigram and trigram based word embeddings yield close results to the BiLSTM-CRF+Char model, which shows the superiority of the character-level approach a performance gain.
-The proposed SGNWS model produced superior results over baselines, as depicted in Table \ref{tab:comparision_of_rnn_variants} on development and test data.
-According to the results, SRL is beneficial for the SWS task.
-The proposed SGNWS model surpasses all the baselines on the SDSEG dataset as well as on five different datasets (see Figure \ref{fig:performance_comparision_bilstm_crf_subword_on_all_dataset}) of Kawish, Awami-Awaz, Wikipedia-dumps, Twitter, and books.
+We investigate the capability of baseline neural models to handle words of different lengths.
+The table presents the results, demonstrating that the best performances are achieved when the n-gram length is three under all settings.
+We utilize the BiLSTM encoder with softmax and CRF decoder.
+The empirical results on the SDSEG dataset are showcased, reporting overall precisions, recalls, and F1-scores.
+Several observations can be drawn from the results.
+Table \ref{tab:comparision_of_rnn_variants} illustrates the performance comparison of all models on the SDSEG dataset.
+Firstly, the LSTM achieves a stable baseline F-Score of 95.29\% on the development and 94.32\% on the test set.
+The BiLSTM model outperforms both baselines in both the development and test sets due to its bidirectional learning capabilities.
+However, the BiLSTM-CRF outperforms both BiLSTM baselines, indicating the dominance of CRF over the softmax classifier.
+Moreover, adding character-level features to the BiLSTM-CRF model surpasses all three baselines.
+However, BiLSTM-CRF with bigram and trigram-based subword representations yield results close to those of the BiLSTM-CRF+Char model, highlighting the superiority of the character-level approach and the performance gain it provides.
+We have observed the effects of employing various subword representations.

-Our proposed SGNWS model surpasses baselines with a high F-Score of 98.94\% on development set and 98.51\% on the test set using the SDSEG dataset.
-The observation indicates that SRL is beneficial to capture more semantic information for the word segmentation of Sindhi text.